 Does VO2max really matter?
 What role does the central nervous system play in fatigue?
 How can you manipulate short intervals for the same effect as a tempo run?
 Magness answers these questions and more in his thought-provoking book.

 For Magness, coaching must balance practice and theory.
 Magness is open-minded and challenges you to think critically about how you train.
-His section of manipulating workouts should be required reading for all running coaches, especially to break out of common prescriptions such as “6 x 800 with 400m rest” or “3 mile tempo run.”
+His section on manipulating workouts should be required reading for all running coaches, especially to break out of common prescriptions such as “6 x 800 with 400m rest” or “3 mile tempo run.”

 Run Faster from the 5K to Marathon by Brad Hudson